wreasin/CMOS-Inverter-Design-using-Cadence-Virtuoso/README.md

     N.B.
 I'm measuring here input & output as Voltage and Current (I) in Output & VDD node.
 5. In Layout - Metals Used ( Metal1 )
 6. The minimum width of metal utilized for routing is 0.012
-7. DRC and LVS clear (there are no error)
+7. DRC and LVS clean (there are no error)

 ___Before i explain my project in details let you know one thing !___